-Gary is the Managing Director of Geosyntec's consulting business in the UK and Ireland.
-He is a Senior Principal with more than 25 years of experience in contaminant hydrogeology research and practice.
+Gary is the Managing Director of Geosyntec's consulting operations that support businesses in the UK, Ireland and Continental Europe.
+He is a Senior Principal with more than 30 years of experience in contaminant hydrogeology research and practice.
 He is also an Adjunct Professor at the University of Toronto and was previously a Principal Research Scientist with the British Geological Survey and Research Fellow at the University of Sheffield.